bobdavies2000/OpenCVB/README.md

 -   Global variables introduced – settings that apply to all algorithms, line width, max depth, font size.

-    -   Global variables are remembered across runs and can be reset to know working values
+    -   Global variables are remembered across runs and can be reset to known working values

 -   Fewer lines of code.
 Code size dropped about 4000 lines with more